 The issue of proofreading is often discussed on various discussion lists.
 As far as I am concerned, proofreading is the reading of early drafts of a piece of work to correct errors.
 The extent to which EAP teachers and learning developers should be involved in the proofreading of student work is controversial: see, for example, Turner (2010); Harwood, Austin, & Macauley (2010).

-I do not, though, think that as EAP or ESP teachers or lecturers we should be involved in proofreading.
+I do not, though, think that as EAP or ESP teachers or lecturers or learning developers we should be involved in proofreading.
 Continue reading →

 I’ve just returned from the IATEFL English for Specific Purposes (ESP) Special Interest Group (SIG) Pre-Conference Event (PCE).
 I cannot handle – or afford – the whole conference!

 IATEFL ESP SIG PCE Participants

 The theme of the PCE was ESP and Learning Technologies: What can we learn?

 As usual it was a very interesting day with teachers from many parts of the world discussing how they go about trying to meet the academic and professional linguistic needs of their students, sometimes with limited resources.
 Continue reading →